 Instructions

-- Place the dough into oiled pots.
-Let it rise for 45 minutes in the warm oven (I preheat oven to 110 F and then turn it off).
-After the bread rises, remove from the oven.
-Heat the oven to 350 F. Bake all the breads in one oven for 40-45 minutes (depends on the oven).
-If the top gets dark cover with foil and keep baking.
+- Oil and Let it Rise: Place the dough into oiled pots.
+Let it rise for 45 minutes in a warm oven.
+You can preheat the oven to 110 F and then turn it off.
+After the bread rises, remove it from the oven.

 Oksana says